theIvanR/llama-on-legacy-gpu/README.md

 - set desired gpu architectures (if multiple gpus) and run

 ## 3: Enjoy via WEB API
+- go to your build directory and run
 - download your models and set which to use.
 Open in browser.
 	```bash
 	@echo off